aptech/docs/docs/CR-dbQuerySeekLast.rst

     // Move to last state
     ret = dbQuerySeekLast(qid);

-    //If 'ret' is equal to 0
+    // If 'ret' is equal to 0
     if not  ret;
        print  "dbQuerySeekLast failed";
     else;